7 Days of Solo Travel through Cuba

 Rainy Night Alone in Havana

 I returned to Havana during a downpour of rain.
-I trudged through two feet of flood back to the casa and found the owner anxiously holding on to the TV remote.
-“I’ve been waiting for you” he turned to me.
+I trudged through two feet of flood back to my new casa and found the owner anxiously holding on to the TV remote.
+“I’ve been waiting for you” he turned to me, eerily.

 Oops.
 I’d forgotten to pay him and I was leaving the next morning.
-After paying him, he informed there were no other guests or innkeepers in this enormous 9 bedroom apartment and then left.
+After handing him the cash, he informed there were no other guests or innkeepers in this enormous 9 bedroom apartment and then left.
 Just me, sleeping there alone.
 I checked my phone, no internet.
 No roaming.
 Just a large house with lots of doors and empty bedrooms that made loud creaking sounds.
 In bed, I began to wonder if I could get robbed or hurt by some Cuban criminal mafia-like group that targets lone travelers.

 Cuba was safer than anywhere else I’ve been in the world.
 But it was still a foreign country I was not fully familiar with and there was NO way to communicate with anyone in the case of an emergency.